Eastern spotted skunk: Behavior

-Eastern spotted skunks are quite secretive and crafty creatures, and it is a rarity for humans to see them.
+Eastern spotted skunks are quite secretive and elusive creatures, and it is a rarity for humans to see them.
 They are also nocturnal and tend to be more active during dry cool nights rather than warm wet nights.
 Although these skunks do not hibernate, they do tend to greatly reduce their activity when enduring intensely warm summers or very cold winters.
 Generally speaking, out of the four species, S. putorius is the most active.
 They are also more agile and vigilant than the other skunks dwelling in North America.

 In addition to performing a handstand before spraying a potential predator, the skunk also performs foot stamping, which involves the skunk stamping its feet on the ground in order to warn an approaching predator.
-The stamping can be heard for several meters away and is usually followed by the skunk spraying its odorous solution.
+The stamping can be heard for several meters away and is usually followed by the skunk spraying its odorous secretion.
 When these skunks encounter an egg that they want to eat they will straddle the egg with their front legs and bite the egg open.
 If this fails they will then proceed to use their front legs to push the egg back and kick it with one of their hind legs.